RobolinkInc/doc-v2/docs/codrone-edu/python/03-Flight-Commands-Movement/20-turn_degree.md

 ##### Description

-Turns right or left with absolute referemce frame to drone's initial heading.
+Turns right or left with absolute reference frame to drone's initial heading.
 Positive degrees turn to right and negative degrees turn to the left.

 ##### Syntax